Hairballs to the wall—the best cat food for hairballs from Untamed!

 - Order your first trial pack of Untamed

 It will land on your doorstep in no time, and your kitty can start exploring Untamed delicacies.

-Once your trial pack is finished, we will resupply the goods at the same time every month.
+Once your trial pack is finished, we will resupply the goods at the same time every month—you can customise your cat food subscription anytime.
 After switching to Untamed, you should notice the following positive changes in your cat:

 The Untamed effect

 Within a week